chequer-io/xterm-addon-ssh/README.md

 ## Overview

-It forwards to socket server for communicate via ssh.
+This library sends to the socket server for communication with SSH.

+If you want to communicate to SSH directly, use [xterm-addon-attach](https://www.npmjs.com/package/xterm-addon-attach)

 ## Install